Miles O'Brien (Star Trek)

 Miles Edward O'Brien is a character in the Star Trek franchise, portrayed by actor Colm Meaney.
-O'Brien appears occasionally in all seven seasons of Star Trek: The Next Generation and is a main cast member of Star Trek: Deep Space Nine.
-O'Brien was originally the transporter chief of the USS Enterprise-D. He was later promoted to chief of operations of Deep Space Nine.
-Being portrayed in 225 episodes overall, O'Brien is the Star Trek character with the second most appearances in the Star Trek franchise, second only to Worf (portrayed by Michael Dorn).
+O'Brien was originally the head transporter operator for the USS Enterprise-D, with a recurring role in all seven seasons of Star Trek: The Next Generation.
+Promoted to chief of operations for Deep Space Nine, O'Brien became a principal character on the series of the same name.
+Portrayed in 225 episodes overall, O'Brien is the Star Trek character with the second most appearances in the franchise (exceeded only by Worf, portrayed by Michael Dorn).

 O'Brien is the only major Star Trek character described as both ethnically Irish and born in Ireland; Colm Meaney, the actor who portrays him, is Irish.
-O'Brien is also the only regular cast member in Star Trek to be a non-commissioned officer.
+He is also the only regular Star Trek character to be a non-commissioned officer.

 Early appearances

 According to Colm Meaney, at first O'Brien "was just there, not really established as a character, and that went on for a bit."
 He has a few lines in the pilot episode of Star Trek: The Next Generation.
-Appearing on and off in subsequent episodes, mainly operating the ship's transporters, it wasn't until a second-season episode that Meaney's character was named, and the second episode of season 4 before the character's first name (Note: Rick Berman has stated the character was named Miles after his nephew.) was indicated and his personal life began to be developed.
+Appearing on and off in subsequent episodes, mainly operating the ship's transporters, it was not until a second-season episode that Meaney's character was named, and the second episode of season 4 before the character's first name (Note: Rick Berman has stated the character was named Miles after his nephew.) was indicated and his personal life began to be developed.
 However, Meaney came to like the arrangement of being hired on an episode-by-episode basis, and was hesitant to sign on as a regular on Deep Space Nine.
 Miles O'Brien is the first of two characters that moved from The Next Generation to be a main character on Deep Space Nine, followed by Worf after The Next Generation ended.